PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Related Work

 \subsection{Synthesis of Prior Work and Remaining Gaps}

-In reviewing the landscape, it is clear that prior work has made significant strides.
-LLMs have proven highly effective at classification tasks, such as achieving a balanced accuracy of 94.8\% for depression detection and 96.2\% for PTSD when incorporated via decision-level fusion in multimodal systems \cite{hassan2025leveragingembeddingtechniquesmultimodal}.
-They have also demonstrated utility in administrative roles and have shown surprising capabilities in generating empathetic responses.
-These successes, however, also illuminate what is missing.
-The field's reliance on datasets derived from social media, while useful for scale, lacks the clinical rigor required for high-stakes applications.
-Evaluation has often been limited to simple classification or sentiment analysis, failing to assess the complex, multi-step reasoning that defines clinical practice.
-Even with more advanced methods like LMIQ, challenges of generalization and the risk of hallucination persist.
+In reviewing the current landscape, prior work has made significant strides in applying LLMs to psychiatric and mental health contexts.
+LLMs have proven highly effective at classification tasks, such as achieving a balanced accuracy of 94.8\% for depression detection and 96.2\% for PTSD when incorporated via decision-level fusion in multimodal systems{\cite{hassan2025leveragingembeddingtechniquesmultimodal}}.
+They have also demonstrated utility in administrative and workflow-support roles within healthcare settings{\cite{Tripathi2024_JAMIA_AdminTasks}}, and have shown surprising capabilities in generating empathetic responses comparable to, and sometimes exceeding, those of human clinicians\cite{Ayers2023_JAMA_ChatbotEmpathy,Sorin2024_JMIR_EmpathyReview}.

+These advances, however, illuminate persistent methodological and conceptual gaps.
+Much of the field’s progress relies on datasets derived from social media platforms, which, while useful for large-scale data acquisition, lack the clinical rigor required for high-stakes psychiatric applications{\cite{Rai2024_PNAS_RaceMarkers,Guo2024_MentalHealthLLMsReview}}.
+Evaluation approaches have often been restricted to simple classification or sentiment analysis tasks, which fail to capture the multi-step reasoning and clinical judgment that define psychiatric practice{\cite{Tam2024_npjDM_QUEST,Bedi2024_JAMA_SystematicReview,Chen2025_EvalLLMsAgentsHealthcare}}.
+Even with more advanced reasoning frameworks, such as those used in multimodal IQ-style benchmarks, persistent challenges remain regarding generalization and the risk of hallucination in model outputs{\cite{Bang2025_ACL_HalluLens,Kalai2025_OpenAI_WhyHallucinate,deHond2024_LancetDH_Validation}}.

-This analysis reveals a critical gap in the literature: a comprehensive benchmark that is simultaneously grounded in authoritative, expert-validated knowledge and designed to evaluate the full spectrum of complex clinical reasoning.
-There is an urgent need to move beyond binary classification and simple QA to assess an LLM's ability to perform tasks that require nuanced understanding, such as formulating a differential diagnosis, creating a multi-stage management plan, or engaging in sequential, case-based reasoning.
+This synthesis reveals a critical gap in the literature: the absence of a comprehensive benchmark that is both grounded in authoritative, expert-validated psychiatric knowledge and designed to evaluate the full spectrum of complex clinical reasoning.
+There is an urgent need to move beyond binary classification and simple question-answering tasks to assess an LLM’s ability to perform sophisticated, clinically relevant reasoning such as formulating differential diagnoses, developing multi-stage treatment plans, and engaging in sequential, case-based analysis.